ZXfkSIE/ThousandPlayer/README.md

     conan_basic_setup()                                   # <-- COMMENT OUT!
     message(STATUS "[ThousandPlayer] Conan packages loaded: ${CONAN_LIBS}")
 ```
-6. After the end of CMake configuration, the "Build" button with a hammer icon on the bottom left should become available.
+6. After the end of CMake configuration, the "Build" button with a hammer icon on the bottom left becomes available.
 Uncomment the 2 lines mentioned above, then you should be able to build it.